 It’s unclear how they intend to enforce this law, and right here in Colorado we’ve already seen that storage doesn’t stop criminals.
 The perpetrators in the 2018 STEM School shooting busted into a gun safe using a crow bar and an ax.
 They then took the guns to the school where they were stopped by an armed security guard after killing one student.

-An accompanying piece of legislation has also been introduced: Mandatory Reporting of Lost and Stolen Guns.
+An accompanying piece of legislation was also signed by the governor: Mandatory Reporting of Lost and Stolen Guns.
 We can already see how they intend to use these laws together.
 If you leave your gun in your car while you go into a gun free area such as your child’s school, and it’s stolen, as soon as you report it you will be asked why it wasn’t being “safely stored”, and criminal charges will ensue.
 This will only mean less people will report their guns stolen out of fear they will punished.
 Punitive laws don’t work.
-This bill will be heard in the Senate Judiciary Committee on Thursday, March 7th.